Computable randomness and betting for computable probability spaces: Further directions

 \subsection{Acknowledgments}

 I would like to thank Mathieu Hoyrup and Cristóbal Rojas for suggesting to me the use of isomorphisms to define computable randomness outside Cantor space.
-I would also like to thank Jeremy Avigad, Laurent Bienvenu, Peter Gács, and Mathieu Hoyrup for helpful comments on a draft of this paper, as well as Joseph Miller and André Nies for helpful comments on this research.
+I would also like to thank Jeremy Avigad, Laurent Bienvenu, Peter Gács, Mathieu Hoyrup and Bjørn Kjos-Hanssen for helpful comments on earlier drafts, as well as Joseph Miller and André Nies for helpful comments on this research.
+Last, I would like to thank the reviewer for their thorough and helpful review.